heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter7/README.txt

   although this can be configured once the Depth First Search object is constructed.

-Figure 7-16: Initial position N2
+Figure 7-16: Initial position N2 (by hand)

 Figure 7-17: Search tree size for Depth-First Search as depth increases [Makefile]

-Figure 7-18: Starting board for Breadth-First Search
+Figure 7-18: Starting board for Breadth-First Search (by hand)

 Figure 7-19: Sample Breadth-first search tree for 8-puzzle [Makefile]

+  This image was too large to include in the book, so it was redrawn/excerpted by hand.
+Convert into a PNG file to see information in full resolution (1,550px × 548px)

 Example 7-7: Breadth-First search implementation